KH2FM-Mods-Num/GoA-Reverse-ROM/readme.md

 Data paths are hidden behind an out-of-place door while Data AS can be accessed by examining the portal post-story.
 Data AS' rewards are obtained separately from regular AS.

 **Can I get an unbeatable seed when I don't miss any check?**
 Sadly, yes.
 Having a Torn Page in Pooh's House means it is impossible to obtain along with whatever else is there.
 In addition, having all of a type of black magic (Fire, Blizzard, Thunder) behind Ag2 carpet will cause the rest of Agrabah to be inaccessible.
+Having Thunder in particular be inaccessible this way will cause Atlantica Tutorial check to also be impossible.
+If any of these checks contain Proof of Connection, Terra will not be available.

 **Do I have to do the entire HT, Ag, and PL to unlock Cerberus Cup?**
-Thankfully, no. You only have to beat Vexen, Lexaeus, and Groundshaker.
+No. You only have to beat Vexen, Lexaeus, and Groundshaker.
 You do still need to finish the entire DC, OC, and TWtNW to unlock their respective cups, though.

 **Why can't I exit Twilight Town, Atlantica, or 100 Acre Wood?**
 Ya gotta commit :P